theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 ```

 ### :apple: Applicability
-:bug: **Use the Builder pattern to get rid of a “telescoping constructor”.**
+:bug: **Use the Builder pattern to get rid of a "telescoping constructor".**

 :zap: Say you have a constructor with ten optional parameters.
 Calling such a beast is very inconvenient; therefore,
 you overload the constructor and create several shorter versions with fewer parameters.
 These constructors still refer